Digital Art and Design in the Gaming Industry

 by | May 3, 2023 | Design Sectors

 Video games are like the children of digital art and computer codes.
 If the game loads seamlessly it is because of good codes.
 When the video game has an exhilarating story it is because of imaginative writers.
+When the game has breathtaking visuals it is because of the digital artists and animators.
 Digital art and gaming go hand in hand.
-Above all, a game that captures your imagination and has you totally absorbed in the animated world that you control with your… well… controller.
+Above all, a game that captures your imagination and has you absorbed in its virtual reality must surely be one that is well-designed.

 If you are a creator who makes digital art, animation and even 3D art, you might just be able to design a video game!
-Let’s discuss what type of digital art you will need to create, portfolio elements, animation and 3D software and communities you can join to get inspiration and learn from professional gaming designers.
+Let’s discuss what type of digital art you will need to create portfolio elements, animation, 3D software and communities you can join to get inspiration and learn from professional gaming designers.

 Landscape Art

 One of the most important elements in modern PC, Xbox and PlayStation games is the background.
 In classic video games like Contra and Mario Kart, the background was either still or on a repetitive loop.
-In stark contrast, modern video games like Assassins Creed, Esports and World of Warcraft, the background adds so much value to the gaming experience.
+In a stark contrast, modern video games like Assassins Creed, EA Sports games and World of Warcraft, the background adds so much value to the games narrative.

 Character Design